 Here are the most important recommended Wi-Fi network and router settings for use with Nest products.
 For more details, refer to the sections below.

 - Enable 802.11 b/g/n if you have an 802.11 ac router.

 - Set your Wi-Fi router's DHCP lease time to at least 2 hours.

 - Turn on your router’s Power Save Mode (PSM), if you have a Nest thermostat.

 Important things to do before you change settings

 1. Check that your router and network will work with Nest products

 - Standard Wi-Fi routers use the 2.4 GHz band, the 5 GHz band, or both.
-Some Nest products only work with the 2.4 GHz band.
+Some Nest products, such as Nest Protect smoke alarms, and 1st and 2nd gen Nest Learning Thermostats, only work with the 2.4 GHz band.

 - Mobile hotspots, guest networks, and other types of internet service are not recommended for use with Nest products.

 - Nest products do not support Enterprise networks such as 802.1x/RADIUS or captive portal networks (networks that require you to agree to terms of service, such as a coffee shop or hotel).